-- when close to each other, App users’ phones exchange these anonymous ‘keys’, and if they are in close proximity with another user for a significant period of time, both will store the anonymous ‘key’ of the other phone for 14 days
+- when close to each other, app users’ phones exchange these anonymous ‘keys’, and if they are in close proximity with another user for a significant period of time, both will store the anonymous ‘key’ of the other phone for 10 days

-- If an App user tests positive for COVID-19 the App will notify any App users that have been closer than two metres for more than fifteen minutes (this is in line with current public health policy, and can be changed depending on advised best practice), in the previous 14 days
+- if an app user tests positive for COVID-19 the app will notify any app users that have been closer than two metres for more than fifteen minutes, either at one time or throughout the day (this is in line with current public health policy, and can be changed depending on advised best practice), in the previous 10 days

 The process is also outlined in the video below: